 My girls ask me if we can have candle-lit dinners all the time.
 Even if the house is a complete disaster around us from a busy week of school and activities, turning off the overhead lights, lighting a candle and eating in the small circle of candlelight can make even take out feel relaxing and special.
 (And bonus, the kids seem to complain less and eat more, because they are so happy about the “special dinner” #momhack).

 I also love to add as much extra twinkle as I can.
 We strung patio lights across the screen room last year and I’m loving the summery vibe.
 You could add twinkle lights or patio lights to your dining room, outdoor table, or wherever your Mother’s Day tablescape is happening!

-Like we were talking about before, I have basics for setting the table that I use over and over again.
+Like I mentioned before, I have basic items for setting the table that I use over and over again.
 It’s the accessories that I use to create the feeling and theme for each holiday or event.
 But I don’t want to collect or store a bunch of thematic accessories.
 I find that natural items create a more organic and luxe feeling table.
-Think more fresh flowers, less holiday themed knick knacks!
+Think more fresh flowers, less holiday-themed knick-knacks!

 I borrow items from around the house depending on what holiday or event I’m setting up for.
-For Mother’s Day I added in a pretty silver watering can, a favourite summery art print and pink pillows from the living room and a few extra plants to add some greenery!
+For Mother’s Day I added in a pretty silver watering can, a favourite art print, pink pillows from the living room and a few extra plants to add some greenery!